TOP FIVE Danger Zones for dermal filler injections

 - Paraesthesia – might result where there is direct nerve damage (fortunately this appears rare)

-- Vascular compromise – an immediate reaction that might occurs when a needle punctures an artery, which can result in an embolism that hinders blood flow
+- Vascular compromise – an immediate reaction that might occur when a needle punctures an artery, which can result in an embolism that hinders blood flow

 So be sure you have a thorough discussion about your Injecting professional’s experience, qualifications and training during your consultation.
 And specifically ASK about what their injecting strategy will be – e.g., how they plan to get you the best FILLER results without increasing your risks of complications.